The Battle Creek Queer Oral History Project is an opportunity to record the story of Battle Creek’s LGBTQ history.

 In order for this project to truly represent the whole Battle Creek LGBTQ population, it’s important that everyone has a chance to tell their story.
 Whether you were connected with BC Pride, or not, this project is an opportunity to capture the real experience of what it was and is like to be LGBTQ in Battle Creek.

-If you identify as LGBTQ in Battle Creek, you’re over 50 years old (for now), and you’re interested in sharing your story with the Battle Creek Queer Oral History Project, please fill out the form below.
+If you identify as LGBTQ in Battle Creek, you’re over 50 years old (for now), and you’re interested in sharing your story with the Battle Creek Queer Oral History Project, please email info@battlecreekpride.org.